Some links on this page are affiliate links. See full disclosure in the page footer.

 Once the voice command is captured, it’s converted into text and interpreted using NLP algorithms.
 These models analyze syntax, context, and user intent to determine exactly what action is being requested.

 The assistant then matches the query to the most relevant product, service, or task.
-This entire process happens within seconds, without any visual feedback.
+This usually happens within seconds and may require little or no visual interaction, depending on the device.

 Accuracy at this stage depends heavily on the quality of your product metadata.
 Businesses should use natural, conversational language in product descriptions and FAQs to improve match rates.